johanlantz/godis/README.md

-# redis
+# godis

-Assignment implementing basic features of the Redis RESP protocol in Go.
+Tiny redis server in Go (and also the swedish word for candy).